Deployment Guide

 • Add your custom domain (e.g., app.example.com)

-• Follow DNS configuration instructions
+• Follow the DNS configuration instructions

 2. Update Better Auth URL

-• Update BETTER_AUTH_URL environment variable
+• Update the BETTER_AUTH_URL and NEXT_PUBLIC_APP_URL environment variables

 • Update OAuth redirect URLs in provider settings